lunatech-labs/lunatech-play-googleopenconnect/README.md

 Example
 -------
+Full code example can be found at [Github](https://github.com/lunatech-labs/lunatech-kitchen-sink)

-Implement a trait which you will use for your controllers, defining methods below when a user is not authorized:
+Implement a trait which you will use for your controllers, defining methods below when a user is not authenticated or authorized:
 ```
 trait Secured extends GoogleSecured {
     override def onUnauthorized(request: RequestHeader): Result = Results.Redirect(routes.Application.login())